Representations of Aut(M)-Invariant Measures: Introduction

-A natural class of exchangeable sequences are those of the which are of the form $(f(\zeta_\emptyset, \zeta_n))_{n \in \Nats}$ where $f\:[0,1]^2 \to S$ is any measurable function and $\{\zeta_\emptyset\} \cup \{\zeta_n\}_{n \in \Nats}$ is a collection of uniform identically distributed and independent (i.i.d.) $[0,1]$-valued random variables.
-An important result of de Finetti, Hewett and Savage is that all exchangeable sequences have a distribution which is of this form.
-This result is what is known as \emph{de Finetti's theorem}.
+where $f\:[0,1]^2 \to S$ is any measurable function and $\{\zeta_\emptyset\} \cup \{\zeta_n\}_{n \in \Nats}$ is a collection of uniform identically distributed and independent (i.i.d.) $[0,1]$-valued random variables.
+An important result of de Finetti and Hewitt--Savage is that all exchangeable sequences have a distribution which is of this form.
+This result, known as \emph{de Finetti's theorem}, is a fundamental result of modern probability theory with applications throughout Bayesian nonparametric statistics, genetics, statistical mechanics, and ergodic theory (see, e.g. \cite{MR0494344}, \cite{MR883646}, \cite{MR2161313} Ch.~1.1).